What’s the Best Archery Glove?

 The only problem with this---and it's kind of a bummer if you prefer heavier draw weights---is that it's not a good fit for bows 40 pounds or heavier.
 If that's you, and prefer heavier bows, you'll want to go with a traditional leather glove.

-Other than that, I would definitely suggest you give this a try.
+Other than that, it's a great option.
 It's an interesting alternative to traditional leather gloves, and I'm surprised there aren't more gloves like this on the market.

 So, now that we've gone over some time-tested gloves, let's ask the question: